 Hello, my name is Klay (username: HeliosTheDemiurge), but in religious circles I go by the name Klaytonus Silvanus.
 My pronouns are He/Him or They/Them.
-I converted to Hellenism in 2013, but in 2016 I discovered the writings of the divine Plato and Emperor Julian and felt my soul fall in love.
+I converted to Hellenism back in 2013, but in 2016 I discovered the writings of the divine Plato and Emperor Julian and felt my soul fall in love.
 That same year I converted to Julian Hellenism, a form of late Roman-era Hellenism which reconstructs the religion of Emperor Julian.
 Since then, I’ve been writing continuously on the theology and practice of the Julian Hellenic tradition for free, so that all, regardless of class or social standing, can have access to information.
-I am double majoring in the History of Religions and Classical Civilizations in the University of Toronto, with a focus on the religions of the Graeco-Roman world, Hinduism, and Zoroastrianism.
+I am double majoring in the History of Religions and Classical Civilizations in the University of Toronto, with a focus on the religions of Hellenism (Graeco-Roman polytheism), Hinduism, and Zoroastrianism.
 My pronouns are He/Him or They/Them.

 This website is designed to promote Hellenism, the reconstructed & revived polytheistic religion of the Graeco-Roman world, as well as serve as a useful resource intended for both Hellenes and all peoples to learn about it.
 The particular form of Hellenism this website endorses is Julian Hellenism, a reformed denomination of Hellenism that attempts to reconstruct the Hellenism believed, practiced, and endorsed by the divine Emperor Julian, the Philosopher King of the 4th-century Roman Empire, who himself was influenced by great thinkers like the divine Iamblichus and the two authors of the Chaldean Oracles.
 In addition to this, this website also serves as a place where musings are given on contemporary Paganism, polytheism, and the intersections of other practices.

 Hellenic Faith affirms the One, which is the Good, is the supreme and unknowable Godhead which manifested the Cosmos through the overflowing emanation of its superabundant goodness; and that while the Cosmos is full of the Divine, the One is transcendent of the Cosmos.